-Constance Ephelia Resort in the Seychelles stretches diagonally over the narrowest part of a small peninsula on Mahé Island's western coast.
+Constance Ephelia Resort in the Seychelles stretches diagonally over the narrowest part of a small peninsula ...... on Mahé Island's western coast.
 It overlooks two stunning beaches, a number of secluded coves, and Port Launay Marine National Park.
-It's a relatively new and very large resort by Seychelles standards, which promises high-quality accommodation, plenty of bars and dining options and a variety of activities!
+It's a large resort by Seychelles standards, which promises high-quality accommodation, plenty of bars and dining options and a variety of activities!

 All suites and villas have complimentary WIFI, a TV, a Mac mini, iPod connection, DVD & CD player, a tea and coffee station, as well as en-suite bathrooms with a bath tub, a separate shower, double vanities and a hairdryer.
 There's a real choice of accommodation at Ephelia Resort:

-- On our most recent visit in September 2011, we stayed in one of Ephelia's 184 Junior suites (see a typical floor plan here).
+- On our most recent visit in July 2015, we stayed in one of Ephelia's 184 Junior suites (see a typical floor plan here).
 All of them are clustered around shared swimming pools behind the south beach, each of which has an adjoining bar and sometimes also a restaurant.
 Inside each Junior suite, you'll find a double bedroom with a king size bed (high-quality cotton linen) and an extra sofa bed to accommodate a child under 12, plus a little sitting area.
 There's a big wardrobe with proper wooden hangers, a good-size digital safe and an electric mosquito detent, a complimentary tea and coffee station, a well-stocked, yet pricy mini-bar, a little desk and a flat screen TV.
 The TV's iHome offers an extensive DVD library, a rather mediocre CD library and access to several TV channels including BBC News, CNN and M-net movies as well as several French and Italian channels.
 Each Junior suite is equipped with a multi-function phone and lots of plug points, most of which are British in style, but a couple of them are designed for international visitors.
 The clever lightings can be dimmed agreeably.
 Every Junior suite possesses a ceiling fan and air-conditioning, which works consistently but doesn't seem to have the power to chill the room very fast.
 The rooms are tiled in a bamboo granite theme, and kept in a beige, brown and white colour scheme.
 A granite-framed open door, which can be slid-shut, leads to the bathroom.
 Expect high quality fittings, twin basins, two lighted mirrors, a magnifying mirror, a very nice deep bath tub, a toilet separated by a sliding door and a separate shower with a granite door frame here.
-The Junior suite we stayed in had three sets of sliding patio doors: one in the bathroom, which looked out onto a little courtyard and two more on the corner facing towards the sea.
-You can open these doors completely without feeling overlooked.
-Finally each of the suites comes with 2 umbrellas – which seems amusing first but turned out to be quite useful during our most recent stay.
+The Junior suite we stayed in had sliding patio doors that opened out onto a terrace facing towards the sea; though on a previous stay our room had three sets of sliding patio doors: one in the bathroom, which looked out onto a little courtyard and two more on the corner facing towards the sea.

 - The 40 Senior suites (see a floor plan) at Constance Ephelia Resort in the Seychelles form blocks of ten and have effectively the same facilities and design like the junior suites.
 However, they are larger (80m²) and close to the north beach – near the villas.
 They don't have private pools, but do have direct access to the beach instead.